jabr/fliphash/readme.md

 ## License

-This project is licensed under the terms of the [MIT license](LICENSE.txt).
+This project is licensed under the terms of the [Apache License, Version 2.0](LICENSE.txt).